Matching Hom-Setting of Rota-Baxter algebras, dendriform algebras and pre-Lie algebras: Matching Rota-Baxter algebras and Hom-associative algebras

 \begin{proof} The Hom-associative structure of the algebra follows from Yau's Theorem in \mcite{Y07}.
 We only need to show that the matching Rota-Baxter equation holds.
 For $x,y \in A$ and $\alpha, \beta \in \Omega$,

 as required. \end{proof}

-Given a Hom-associative matching Rota-Baxter algebra $(A, \cdot, P_{\Omega}, p)$, it is natural to wonder that whether this Hom-associative matching Rota-Baxter algebra is induced by an ordinary associative matching Rota-Baxter algebra $(A, \cdot', P_{\Omega})$, i.e. $p$ is an algebra endomorphism with respect to $\cdot'$ and $\cdot = p\circ \cdot'$.
+Given a matching Hom-associative Rota-Baxter algebra $(A, \cdot, P_{\Omega}, p)$, it is natural to wonder that whether this matching Hom-associative Rota-Baxter algebra is induced by an ordinary associative matching Rota-Baxter algebra $(A, \cdot', P_{\Omega})$, i.e. $p$ is an algebra endomorphism with respect to $\cdot'$ and $\cdot = p\circ \cdot'$.

 Let $(A, \cdot, p)$ be a multiplicative Hom-associative algebra, i.e. $p(a \cdot b)=p(a) \cdot p(b)$ for all $a,b \in A$.
 It was proved in~\mcite{G09} that in case $p$ is invertible, $(A, p^{-1} \circ \cdot)$ an associative algebra.
-It is generalized to the multiplicative Hom-associative Rota-Baxter algebras in~\mcite{M12} and the following result generalize it to the multiplicative Hom-associative matching Rota-Baxter algebras.
+It is generalized to the multiplicative Hom-associative Rota-Baxter algebras in~\mcite{M12} and the following result generalize it to the multiplicative matching Hom-associative Rota-Baxter algebras.